-All new registered nurses are provided an individualized orientation program, with a preceptor.
+All new registered nurses are provided an individualized orientation program.

 Clinical Practicum Programs